 A movie I would definitely recommend if you like rom coms.

-Not For Me I sat through this for the 80 minutes and have no idea why.
+I sat through this for the 80 minutes and have no idea why.
 Within the first 10 minutes or so I knew it was not going to be a movie I liked much, but I stuck it out in hope that it might improve, it didn't.

 The dialogue was very childish and not well executed.
 The acting from all involved was very amateurish and at times I cringed with embarrassment for the participants.
 The nude scene was even embarrassing to watch, but at least Erin R. Ryan is OK to look at.
 Some might find this movie watchable just for this scene, but it is over in less than 30 seconds.